bguijt/turingpi2/projects/talos/shell/README.md

 The rest of the variables can be left as-is:

+7. `WATCHDOG_TIMER` is the [timeout after which the RK1 unit will reboot itself](https://www.talos.dev/v1.7/advanced/watchdog/)
+   after the system becomes unresponsive.
-7. `LONGHORN_NS` is the Kubernetes namespace to use for Longhorn.
+8. `LONGHORN_NS` is the Kubernetes namespace to use for Longhorn.
-8. `LONGHORN_MOUNT` is the mount point for Longhorn storage on each RK1 node.
+9. `LONGHORN_MOUNT` is the mount point for Longhorn storage on each RK1 node.
    I tried to work with `/var/lib/longhorn` at first, but got into some configuration issue.
-9. `INSTALLER` is the name of the Talos Installer image, the one mentioned above as `$EXTENSIONS_IMAGE`.
+10. `INSTALLER` is the name of the Talos Installer image, the one mentioned above as `$EXTENSIONS_IMAGE`.
    This value is calculated using the `talosctl` version and uses the image I prepared upfront with this [shell script](create-installer-image.sh).